Here are all the winners from the 2024 Grammys – rolling list

 Best Opera Recording

-The Metropolitan Opera Orchestra; The Metropolitan Opera Chorus – ‘Blanchard: Champion’
+The Metropolitan Opera Orchestra; The Metropolitan Opera Chorus – ‘Blanchard: Champion’ – winner

 Boston Modern Orchestra Project & Odyssey Opera Chorus – ‘Corigliano: The Lord Of Cries’